-- 2.1 During 2023/24 fieldwork for the following assurance reviews were completed, with a total of 40 days allocated: - Provider Sustainability; - Directions and Interactions, and - Financial Management [Note 1, above]. - 2.2 The results of assurance audits undertaken at the Integration Joint Board are reported to the Finance, Audit and Scrutiny Committee and Internal Audit will undertake follow up work during 2024/25 to confirm implementation of the agreed recommendations.
-Committee will be provided with regular updates on this work. - 2.3 An annual governance self assessment questionnaire has been completed by the Senior Management team within the Health and Social Care Partnership.
+- 2.1 During 2024/25 fieldwork for the following assurance reviews were completed, with a total of 33 days allocated: - Performance [see Note 1 above], and - Property repairs and maintenance charges. - 2.2 As outlined in our original Audit plan, there are a number of other audits that we complete under the Council's Internal Audit Plan that provide assurance for the IJB, which are complete.
+These are subject to separate six monthly reporting to the IJB FASC. - 2.3 The results of assurance audits undertaken at the Integration Joint Board are reported to the Finance, Audit and Scrutiny Committee and Internal Audit will undertake follow up work during 2025/26 to confirm implementation of the agreed recommendations.
+Committee will be provided with regular updates on this work. - 2.4 An annual governance self assessment questionnaire has been completed by the Senior Management team within the Health and Social Care Partnership.
 This questionnaire enables the Senior Management team to assess compliance with a number of governance areas across the business such as strategic planning, leadership and integrity.